Skip to content

 Introduction:

-This project began primarily concerned with two things: preservation and progress.
-However, it became increasingly evident that whilst my interest lies between these two conditions, it is focussed on the point at which both conditions can simultaneously exist and seeks the potential in this.
+This project originally centred on two main concerns: preservation and progress.
+Over time, it became increasingly clear that while my interest straddles these two conditions, it is specifically focused on their intersection—where both can coexist simultaneously—and explores the potential found in this overlap.

 Leonidas Koutoulas, The Rub, 2019